motiteux/my-dotfiles/README.md

 This is my dotfiles structure.
 I am using the package [dotfiles](https://pypi.python.org/pypi/dotfiles) to manage those.

+Most of those dotfiles work with Debian and have been tested with Debian 8.

 On a new account, or a new machine, I usually do::